MihailDDimovski/final/README.md

 Execution
 The workflow is triggered automatically on pushes to the master branch and closed pull requests.
 Additionally, you can manually trigger the workflow using the GitHub Actions UI.

-Feel free to customize the README further based on your specific requirements and additional details you want to include.